 Fitness: Yoga, Jump Jam and Mindfulness.
 We bring the team together every morning to perfect our moves.

-Perceptual Motor Programme (PMP): PMP is a programme aimed at developing a child’s perceptions and understandings of themselves in relation to their world.
+Perceptual Motor Programme (PMP): PMP is a programme aimed at developing a child’s perceptions and understanding of themselves in relation to their world.
 It is a step by step programme that draws on facets of physical education, music, fitness, dance and gymnastics.
-Further information about PMP can be found here: http://www.movingsmart.co.nz/home/schools/pmp/what-is-perceptual-judgement/.
-We are unable to run the PMP programme without parent support so thank you for your support.
-If you are able to attend any (or all) of the sessions, please email Lisa on firstname.lastname@example.org we would be super grateful.
+Further information about PMP can be found here: http://www.movingsmart.co.nz/home/schools/pmp/what-is-perceptual-judgement/

-Kowhai Time: Every Friday we get together as a team and provide a range of fun activities aimed at teaching the children skills for school (cutting, gluing, pencil grips, painting, relating to others, managing self, ball handling skills, fine-motor skills).
+Kowhai Time: This is an opportunity to get together as a team and provide a range of fun activities aimed at teaching the children skills for school (cutting, gluing, pencil grips, painting, relating to others, managing self, ball handling skills, fine-motor skills).

 Library: All classes will visit the school library on Fridays.
 The children will be able to issue two books a week.
-Please remember to send these back on or before the following Friday so that they can issue two new books.
+Please remember to send these back the following Friday so that they can issue two new books.

-If you have any questions about anything, please talk to your child’s teacher.
+If you have any questions about what gets sent home, or anything else, please talk to your child’s teacher.

 Room 6: Kath Walrond firstname.lastname@example.org